 Legacy Gifts & Estate Planning

-A planned gift to a local non-profit charity such as ECHO, is a great opportunity for Brandon residents to continue your legacy of giving hope to Brandon area families.
-If you are planning your estate or drafting a will, we hope you consider ECHO as your local charity of choice.
+A planned gift to ECHO, is a great opportunity for Brandon residents to continue the legacy of giving hope to Brandon area families.
+If you are planning your estate or drafting a will, make ECHO your local charity of choice.

 - Specific bequest: Determine a specific dollar amount or asset that you wish to leave to ECHO of Brandon, Inc.